Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Abstract

 \section{Abstract}

 In the local Universe, supermassive black hole (SMBH) masses strongly correlate with their host-galaxies' stellar masses ($M_{*}$), but galaxies hosting faint AGN recently found by JWST may deviate from this relation.
 To constrain the M$_{\text{BH}}$-M$_{*}$ relation at high redshift, we performed AGN-host image decomposition for 17 low-luminosity AGN galaxies at $z$\,$\sim$\,4--6 using NIRCam images in the JADES GOODS-N field.
-These sources are identified as AGNs from broad H$\alpha$ emission lines detected by the CONGRESS and FRESCO surveys.
-We used \textsc{galfit+MCMC} to fit spatial profiles in 7 wide-band images and detected extended emission in 9 sources out of 17.
-The close spatial alignment between the extended components and the AGN centers indicates that this emission likely originates from the host galaxies.
+These sources are identified as AGN from broad H$\alpha$ emission lines detected by the CONGRESS and FRESCO surveys.
+We used \textsc{galfit+MCMC} to fit spatial profiles in 4--7 wide-band images and detected extended emission in 9 sources out of 17.
+The close spatial alignment between the extended S\'ersic-profile components and the centers of poine-like AGN sources hints that this emission likely originates from the host galaxies and not from AGN-excited nebular emission.
 These sources are extended at 0.9--2.0~$\mu$m, suggesting significant host-galaxy light in the rest-frame UV.
-For the sources with the host detection, the stellar mass inferred based on image decomposition result can be 1-2 dex lower than the results without image decomposition.
+For the sources with the host detection, the stellar mass inferred from the image decomposition analysis can be 1-2 dex lower than the results without image decomposition.
 The BH-to-stellar mass ratio spans $M_{\text{BH}}/M_\ast$\,$\sim$\,0.01--1.48, placing them well above the local $M_{\text{BH}}$--$M_\ast$ relation.
-In contrast, the host-galaxy size--mass relation broadly agrees with previous measurements.
-Our results suggest that the host galaxies of these faint AGN are either genuinely under-massive compared to their black hole masses, or too compact to be spatially resolved.
+In contrast, the host-galaxy size--mass relation broadly agrees with previous measurements, supporting our host-galaxy interpretation.
+Our results suggest that the host galaxies of these faint AGN are either genuinely under-massive compared to their black hole masses, or too compact to be spatially resolved with the NIRCam imaging data.

 \keywords{ \uat{Active galactic nuclei}{16}, \uat{High-redshift galaxies}{734}, \uat{Galaxy morphology}{582}, \uat{Galaxy evolution}{594} }